Siyavula/monassis-server-sync/README.rst

 ========================================
 The file that stores the actual syncing information is in the config folder.
 It has [sync:main] and a whole bunch of [section:] tags that will be used by the code to know what tables and fields to use when syncing data.

-This file is coupled to the running app ini file by virtue of the upstart config in init-scripts where the INIFILE setting points to the config file to use.
+The syncing is done by running this application as a server (using one of the ini files in the root folder) and then by running a python file (client/client.py) to perform the actual synchronisation.

+That python file will take the ini file from the config folder as one of it's arguments.